 “Stunning... there is no doubt regarding the captivating quality of Lux Terminus’s dazzling debut.” – National Rock Review

-“What a breath of fresh air this... a treat for fans of thinky piano-led prog.” – PROG Magazine
+“What a breath of fresh air this is... a treat for fans of thinky piano-led prog.” – PROG Magazine

 “There is a demonstrable cinematic quality... there’s depth, a richness of sound and a deftness that brings things to life so beautifully, Nothing is forced, nothing is contrived, and it comes across as smooth and effortlessly elegant... about as good as technical, complex instrumental fusion/progressive music gets.” – Man of Much Metal